PostgreSQL Source Code git master

 #define close(a)

-pid_t postmaster_child_launch(BackendType child_type, int child_slot, const void *startup_data, size_t startup_data_len, ClientSocket *client_sock)
+pid_t postmaster_child_launch(BackendType child_type, int child_slot, void *startup_data, size_t startup_data_len, ClientSocket *client_sock)

 void pfree(void *pointer)